-Theme Objective Key achievements in year Pay-out against maximum Stephen Wilson Strategy Development and Execution Expand the Company's position as the leader in animal genetics > Five new key accounts in PIC China > Growth of ABS volumes by 15%, with associated growth in profit margin > Investment in Xelect to support our understanding of the aqua genetics market 85% Leadership and Culture Fostering a positive and inclusive culture and increasing employee engagement at all levels > Developed and implemented new leadership curriculum, courses and Learning Management platform > Maintained high net promoter score > Positive responses from employees to way Genus managed employees through pandemic 5 Innovation Continue strengthening R&D technology capabilities and commercial relevance and implement new IT technologies to support Company performance PRRS programme on schedule.
-Phase 1 FDA submissions complete Digital transformation across ABS Creation of new team focused on Reproductive Biology Established scientific computing strategy Sustainability Make Genus an industry leader in sustainability > High focus on communication of sustainability strategy with investors and through Capital Markets event > Delta C programme launched internally with net zero energy use at Dekorra site and pilot of electric vehicles in UK > Implemented changes across R&D to drive sustainability with removal of plastic and elimination of over 50 tonnes of general waste Theme Objective Key achievements in year Pay-out against maximum Alison Henriksen Strategy Development and Execution Expand the Company's position as the leader in animal genetics Enhancements to strategy process, including linkages to KPIs Enhanced reporting and focus on profitability 90% and Execution position as the leader in animal genetics > linkages to KPIs Enhanced reporting and focus on profitability measures Relationship development with US investors Fostering a positive and inclusive culture and increasing employee engagement at all levels > Execution of finance strategy encompassing finance operating model design, strengthening of core processes, collective team development across Global finance and driving of digitisation across function.
-Implementation of People Magnet strategy: promotion of key individuals into new roles, focus on accountabilities Focus on procurement with implementation of Group function and achievement of targeted savings Innovation Continue strengthening R&D technology capabilities and commercial relevance and implement new IT technologies to support Company performance Led optimisation of GenusOne and organisational alignment to sponsor and implement globally Sustainability Make Genus an industry leader in sustainability Development and presentation of sustainability within Genus to investor base
+Theme Objective Key achievements in year Pay-out against maximum Stephen Wilson Alison Henriksen Strategy Development and Execution Expand the Company's position as the leader in animal genetics Five new key accounts in PIC China Growth of ABS volumes by 15%, with associated growth in profit margin Investment in Xelect to support our understanding of the aqua genetics market 85% Leadership and Culture Fostering a positive and inclusive culture and increasing employee engagement at all levels Developed and implemented new leadership curriculum, courses and Learning Management platform Maintained high net promoter score Positive responses from employees to way Gen managed employees through pandemic JS Innovation Continue strengthening R&D technology capabilities and commercial relevance and implement new IT technologies to support Company performance PRRS programme on schedule.
+Phase 1 FDA submissions complete Digital transformation across ABS Creation of new team focused on Reproductive Biology Established scientific computing strategy Sustainability Make Genus an industry leader in sustainability High focus on communication of sustainability strategy with investors and through Capital Markets event Delta C programme launched internally with net zero energy use at Dekorra site and pilot of electric vehicles in UK Implemented changes across R&D to drive sustainability with removal of plastic and elimination of over 50 tonnes of general waste Theme Objective Key achievements in year Pay-out against maximum Alison Henriksen Strategy Development and Execution Expand the Company's position as the leader in animal genetics Enhancements to strategy process, including linkages to KPIs Enhanced reporting and focus on profitability measures Relationship development with US investors 90% Leadership and Culture Fostering a positive and inclusive culture and increasing employee engagement at all levels Execution of finance strategy encompassing finance operating model design, strengthening of core processes, collective team developmer across Global finance and driving of digitisatio across function.
+Implementation of People Magnet strategy: promotion of key individuals into new roles, focion accountabilities Focus on procurement with implementation of Group function and achievement of targeted savings t n Innovation Continue strengthening R&D technology capabilities and commercial relevance and implement new IT technologies to support Company performance Led optimisation of GenusOne and organisational alignment to sponsor and implement globally Company performance